will-macaulay/wa-udp-v2x-challenge/README.md

 ## Submission Specificaion
-- You node should be written in either Matlab, Python, or C++.
+- You node should be written in Python
-- The package name should be `merge_arrays` and node should be called `merge_arrays_node`.
-- Your node will be evaluated by an automated system with `ros2 run merge_arrays merge_arrays_node`.
+- Your node will be evaluated by an automated grading system with the commands listed.
-- You are not allowed to use non-ROS dependencies for this challenge.
+- You are allowed to use help from outside sources but attempt without copying from generated code
 - Please upload the full package in the correct folder structure to a public github repository for us to review.